 · The Arcade Room includes over 100 high-tech video games and redemption games like “Deal or no Deal”, “Guitar Hero”, and so many others.
 The Arcade Room features the best games in the metropolitan area.

-· Laser Tag and Paintless Paintball are played in a glow-in-the-dark arena.
-Campers can enjoy these 2 high-tech extreme sport games in an exclusive 3000 square foot area inside Space.
-There’s no paint and no mess!
+· Laser Tag is played in a glow-in-the-dark arena.
+Campers can enjoy this high-tech extreme sport games in an exclusive 3000 square foot area inside Space.

 · Thunder Bowl is a really cool glow-in-the-dark Bowling Alley.